-Pin care is needed to keep the fixator, pins, wound and skin clean.
+It is important to do pin care to keep the fixator, pins, wound and skin clean.

 - The device is fitted to the outside of the arm or leg.
-It is held in place with pins or wires that pass through the skin and into the bone. - Germs live on the outside of the fixator, pins and skin.
-They can cause an infection at the pin site. - Infection can cause pain and swelling and prevent the bone from healing. - Infection at the pin site can also cause a deeper infection close to or in the bone itself.
+Pins or wires that pass through the skin and into the bone hold it in place. - Germs live on the outside of the fixator, pins and skin.
+They can cause an infection at the pin site. - Infection can cause pain and swelling and prevent the bone from healing. - Infection at the pin site can also cause a deeper infection close to or in the bone.